0xjcf/ignite-element/README.md

 ### Using Custom Styles with IgniteElement

-**Tip:** You can specify global styles via `styles.paths` and define additional scoped styles using `styles.custom` in the `igniteCore` configuration:

-When configuring IgniteElement, you can specify the paths to your global CSS styles and define additional inline styles directly in the `igniteCore` configuration:
+**Tip:** When configuring IgniteElement, you can specify the paths to your global CSS styles and define additional inline styles directly in the `igniteCore` configuration:

 **Note:** If `styles.paths` and `styles.custom` are not provided, no additional styles will be applied to your components.
 Ensure you configure at least one of these options to style your components effectively.